cncf/presentations/README.md

 > Can I submit talks on someone else's behalf?

-Most of this information is public and published on a schedule.
-If you want to help your friends and colleagues submit their own talks around specific topics to help us grow that tag's content, then we encourage you to do so!
-Please check with the presenter before submitting a PR as a common courtesy.
+Most of the information related to these talks is publicly available and published on schedules.
+If you wish to help your friends and colleagues submit their talks to enrich specific topic tags, you're encouraged to do so.
+However, please consult with the presenter before submitting a PR as a common courtesy.

 ## CNCF Overview presentation
 The CNCF overview [presentation](https://docs.google.com/presentation/d/1UGewu4MMYZobunfKr5sOGXsspcLOH_5XeCLyOHKh9LU/) by Dan Kohn is available via Google Docs.
 It includes the slides for a talk, A Brief History of the Cloud, in the appendix.